DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 with its primary funder.
-Firefox’s market share is already dwindling and it will be increasingly difficult for it to continue competing with transparency, open access to the source code and respect for the privacy of user data as unique selling points.
-The deep pockets of Google and Microsoft in the battle for dominance over one of the key components of digital practices means that Mozilla, despite its remarkable initiatives and superior quality will probably become the next big casualty in the brave new world of free.
+Firefox’s market share is already dwindling and it will be increasingly difficult for it to continue competing with transparency, open access to the source code and respect for the privacy of user data.
+The deep pockets of Google and
+Microsoft in the battle for dominance over one of the key components of digital practices means that Mozilla, despite its remarkable initiatives and the quality of Firefox will probably become the next big casualty in the brave new world of free.

 The psychologist and economist Dan Ariely makes the same point when he argued that we are paying far too much every time we get something for